 4. It multiplies the torque of the engine and transmits it to the transmission.
 It almost doubles the output torque.

-Working Principle :
+Working Principle of Torque Converter :

-For understanding the working principle of torque converter, let’s take two fans.
-One fan is connected to the power source and other is not connected with power source.
-When first fan connected to the power source starts moving, the air from it flows to the second fan which is stationary.
+For understanding the working principle of the torque converter, let’s take two fans.
+One fan is connected to the power source and the other is not connected with the power source.
+When the first fan connected to the power source starts moving, the air from it flows to the second fan which is stationary.
 The air from the first fan strikes on the blades of the second fan and it also starts rotating almost at the same speed to the first one.
 When the second fan is stopped, it does not stop the first one.
 The first fan keeps rotating.

 On the same principle the torque converter works.
-In that the impeller or pump acts as first fan which is connected to the engine and turbine act as the second fan which is connected to the transmission system.
+In that the impeller or pump acts as the first fan which is connected to the engine and turbine act as the second fan which is connected to the transmission system.
 When the engine runs, it rotates the impeller and due to the centrifugal force the oil inside the torque converter assembly directed towards the turbine.
-As it hits turbine blades, the turbine starts rotating.
+As it hits the turbine blades, the turbine starts rotating.
 This makes the transmission system rotate and the wheels of the vehicle moves.
-When engine stops, the turbine also stops rotating but the impeller connected the engine keeps moving and this prevent the killing of engine.
+When the engine stops, the turbine also stops rotating but the impeller connected the engine keeps moving and this prevents the killing of the engine.

 The torque converter has three main parts